kishanmadhav/social-genie/README.md

-# SM-Genie - Social Media Manager
+# Social Genie - AI-Powered Social Media Management Platform

-A secure web application that allows you to manage your social media accounts using Google authentication and post to X (Twitter) and Instagram.
-Built with Node.js, Express, Supabase, and modern web technologies.
+**A product by Agentic Genie**

+Social Genie is a comprehensive social media management platform that enables users to schedule posts, generate AI-powered content, and manage multiple social media accounts from a single dashboard.

 ## Features